NixOS/nix.dev/source/tutorials/nix-language.md

   Linux distribution that can be configured fully declaratively and is based on Nix.

-  Its underlying modular configuration system is written in Nix language, and uses packages from Nixpkgs.
+  Its underlying modular configuration system is written in the Nix language, and uses packages from Nixpkgs.
-  The operating system environment and services it provides are configured with Nix language.
+  The operating system environment and services it provides are configured with the Nix language.

 [nix-manual]: https://nixos.org/manual/nix/stable
 [nixpkgs-manual]: https://nixos.org/manual/nixpkgs/stable/#preface